 What is Silta Finance?

-Silta Finance is a DeFi protocol on the Avalanche blockchain built to address the coordination problems inherent to project finance.
+Silta Finance is a chain-agnostic protocol built to address the coordination problems inherent to project finance.

-- The Silta Score, a credit rating methodology built on the Silta teams’ decades of experience in project finance in Southeast Asia and the EU, which can be used to issue debt for the project.
+The Silta Score is a credit rating methodology built on the Silta teams’ decades of experience in project finance in Southeast Asia and the EU, which can be used by lenders to decide whether to issue debt for the project.
 The Silta Score is a summary of an infrastructure project’s structural, financial, and environmental standing.
 In the assessment of project viability, both project-specific factors and external drivers are considered.
 On project impact, sustainable development goals provide a natural benchmark for borrowers to demonstrate their contribution to sustainability.
-While the Silta Score is initially derived from Silta as well as their advisors, once they have provided a score it is then presented to the Silta Scoring Committee, a DAO elected committee of professionals representing their best interests.
-The Silta Scoring Committee will then review and scrutinize the score provided.
+While the Silta Score is initially derived from the Silta team and itsas well as advisors, once Silta has provided a score, it is then presented to the Silta Scoring Committee of token holders, which will then review and scrutinize the score provided.
 Once they have confirmed a suitable score, the committee makes the final decision on the application's Silta Score.

 What does project finance on Silta look like in practice?